 Second-generation CAR T cellular immunotherapy products are being developed to overcome resistance, reduce side effects and simplify treatment.
 Both allogenic umbilical cord blood derived CAR T cells and FT596 appear very promising.

 CAR therapies utilize T-cells (CART T), a patient’s own immune cells that are re-programmed to recognize and kill cancer cells throughout the body.
 The process involves the removal of some T cells from a patient, and through laboratory processes, these T cells are re-programmed to identify a patient’s cancer cells.

 Once the T cells have been programmed to identify a patient’s cancer cells, they are replicated in the laboratory, and infused back into the patient.
 These re-programmed T cells circulate throughout the body, identifying the cancer cells and mounting an immune attack against them.
 Simultaneously, the T cells are replicating within the body, so that more of the immune cells can identify and attack the cancer cells.

 Long-Term Outcomes of Yescarta

-In the ZUMA-1 clinical trial, Yescarta showed durable responses and no new safety concerns in patients with relapsed or refractory large B-cell lymphoma according to 2-year follow-up data published in Lancet Oncology.
-(2,5)
+In the ZUMA-1 clinical trial, Yescarta showed durable responses and no new safety concerns in patients with relapsed or refractory large B-cell lymphoma according data presented at the 62nd American Society of Hematology (ASH) Annual Meeting and Exposition.

 Overall 83% of treated patients responded to treatment and 58% had a complete response.
 Thirty-nine patients (39%) had an investigator-assessed ongoing response, with a median duration of response of 11.1 months.
 The median overall survival was not yet reached.